Why Textbooks Aren’t Enough (And What Works Instead)

 This is the backbone.
 A dedicated kanji app with spaced repetition handles what textbooks do worst: long-term vocabulary retention.
 Instead of learning 20 words in a chapter and forgetting them three chapters later, SRS shows you each word at precisely the moment you're about to forget it.

-I used Kanjijo for this pillar because it combines three things I couldn't find elsewhere: JLPT-ordered lessons (so I had clear progression from N5 to N1), mnemonic stories for every kanji (so I could actually remember them), and proficiency tests (so I knew when I'd truly learned something vs. just recognized it).
+Kanjijo is ideal for this pillar because it combines three things hard to find elsewhere: JLPT-ordered lessons (clear progression from N5 to N1), mnemonic stories for every kanji (so you actually remember them), and proficiency tests (so you know when you’ve truly learned something vs. just recognized it).

 Daily commitment: 15-20 minutes of active SRS reviews plus new lessons.